-In all cases, regard will be had to building scale, footprint, massing, height, design and to the suitability of the proposed use to the rural landscape of the Local Gap.
+Regard will be had, where appropriate, to building scale, footprint, massing, height, design and to the suitability of the proposed use to the rural landscape of the Local Gap.
 Any intensification likely to arise when compared to the current use will be taken into account.